 To actually begin logging the clean and see your progress on screen you need to launch the app before you begin your clean.
 Turning the brush on and having your phone close by is not enough.

 Sensors built into the brush handle help determine the location of the brush within your mouth and when following a particular cleaning pattern, outlined on screen the two work hand in hand for detailed feedback and tracking.

-Whilst you need the phone and app near by you do not need to be actually looking at your phone the whole time.
+Whilst you do need the phone and app nearby, you do not need to be actually looking at your phone the whole time.